-The more I debate education with people the more convinced I am by the impact of people’s own educational biographies on their idea.
+The more I debate education the more convinced I am that people’s own educational biographies impact their idea.
 For this reason I am putting together an ‘educational biography’ similar to the reflections PGCE courses require of new teachers.
-In doing so it may highlight why I hold some of the beliefs I do and it is also a place I can refer people when they incorrectly make insinuations about my own education/life as a child.
+Reading it may highlight why I hold some of the beliefs I do and it’s also a place I can refer people when they incorrectly make insinuations about my own education/life as a child.
 It is amazing how often that happens.

 My childhood was most conspicious for its utter normality.
 I lived in Widnes; a small Northern town mostly known for its chemical industry and enormous power station.
 My dad spent 29 years as a busdriver before his 65th birthday last year, my mum is still a secretary.
 Both passed their 11+ exams but for various reasons both ended up in a Secondary Modern school.
 Between them their education bestowed a grand total of zero qualifications.
 So much for the grammar system.

 Being normal I went to the local comprehensive school.
 At university people would often tell me I went there because my parents didn’t love me enough to sacrifice holidays abroad to pay for private school.
 They were surprised to learn I was offered a full scholarship to a private girl’s school in Liverpool on the basis of my Year 6 SAT results.
 I didn’t go to the private school because my best friend was a boy and he couldn’t go with me.
 In response the same people would tell me my parents really didn’t love me because parents who love you send you someplace where you will be miserable but extremely well educated.
 Me and these people have different ideas about love.